DIY in the home: What do I need to tell my insurer about?

 Have a long list of outstanding DIY projects?
 Now’s the perfect time to do them.
 But what jobs does your insurer need to know about?

 If you’ve successfully put up a couple of shelves you might be fancying yourself as the next Handy Andy.
-But before you starting knocking walls through, there are some jobs that you should tell your insurer about.
+But before you starting knocking down walls, there are some jobs that you should tell your home insurance company about.

 Compare home insurance quotes